elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 3. `handle_info/2` must be used for all other messages a server may receive that are not sent via `GenServer.call/2` or `GenServer.cast/2`, including regular messages sent with `send/2`.
 The monitoring `:DOWN` messages are such an example of this.

 Since any message, including the ones sent via `send/2`, go to `handle_info/2`, there is a chance unexpected messages will arrive to the server.
-Therefore, if we don't define the catch-all clause, those messages could lead our registry to crash, because no clause would match.
+Therefore, if we don't define the catch-all clause, those messages could cause our registry to crash, because no clause would match.
 We don't need to worry about such cases for `handle_call/3` and `handle_cast/2` though.
-Calls and casts are only done via the `GenServer` API, so an unknown message is quite likely to be due to a developer mistake.
+Calls and casts are only done via the `GenServer` API, so an unknown message is quite likely a developer mistake.

 To help developers remember the differences between call, cast and info, the supported return values and more, [Benjamin Tan Wei Hao](http://benjamintan.io) has created an excellent [GenServer cheat sheet](https://raw.githubusercontent.com/benjamintanweihao/elixir-cheatsheets/master/GenServer_CheatSheet.pdf).